Hasaber8/Hasaber8/README.md

 ## Glad to see you here!

 <p>
   Hey!
-I’m Rohan Hasabe, a 20 year old Engineering pursuing Bachelor’s of Engineering, Third Year focused in Information Technology from D.Y.Patil College Of Engineering.
-I’m popularly known around the internet world as Hasaber8 .
+I’m Rohan Hasabe, a 20-year-old Engineering pursuing a Bachelor’s of Engineering, Third Year focused in Information Technology from D.Y.Patil College Of Engineering.
+I’m popularly known around the internet world as Hasaber8.
-If you ﬁnd some­one with the user­name Hasaber8 on any platform, you can be mostly sure its me.
+If you ﬁnd some­one with the user­name Hasaber8 on any platform, you can be mostly sure it's me.
 </p>